DigiBP/Team-Moevenpick/README.md

 ### Process Description

 The TO-BE Process improves the steps from _Order processing_ as described in the AS-IS Process.
-Everything else is out-of-scope for this project.
+To ensure a certain quality of the developed to-be process as well as under the consideration of the available project time we decided to focus only on the above mentioned, _Order processing_ process part.
+We therefore took the steps from pre-analytics till report generation out of scope.

-make better
+The developed to-be process will end before the analytics steps as it is a cut-out of the complete "Order to Report" process.
+It should reduce the complexity as well as gain a better overview for the reading user.
+All of the new developed steps will be described further in the following sections.

 #### Process incoming sample